Ankitraghav000/Docker/README.md

 ### version
  Ubuntu 20.04.6 LTS
  #### How to check the version?

+ Paste this command in terminal  to check the version.
  ```
  lsb_release -a
 ```
 ### RAM
-At least 2 GB of RAM
+At least we have 2 GB of RAM in our system to run docker.
 #### How to check the RAM?

+Paste this command in terminal  to check the RAM.
  ```
  free -h
 ```
 #### Step 1. up-to-date system by using following command :

+Paste this command in terminal to update your system.
 ```
  sudo apt-get update
 ```
-sometime curl package is not install in system, To install curl use this command:
+- sometime curl package is not install in system, To install curl use this command:
 ```
  sudo apt-get install curl
 ```
 #### Step 2.
 Install the dependency packages required to install Docker.

+Paste this command in terminal  to Install the dependency packages.
 ```
 sudo apt install apt-transport-https ca-certificates curl software-properties-common
 ```
 #### Step 3.Install Docker

+Paste this command in terminal  to install docker
 ```
 curl -fsSL https://download.docker.com/linux/ubuntu/gpg | sudo gpg --dearmor -o /usr/share/keyrings/docker-archive-keyring.gpg
 ```